tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 # ~Question 9
 What is Full Compensation?

+[RIGHT] Primary disorder is being repaired by the opposing system and the pH is normal.
-[RIGHT] The primary disorder is repaired: all acid base parameters return to normal [WRONG] The primary disorder continues and the opposite system begins to adjust (partially or completely)
+[WRONG] The primary disorder continues and the opposite system begins to adjust (partially or completely)

 # ~Question 10
-A patient is admitted to the ICU due to respiratory failure.
-Once in the ICU, the patient was placed on the ventilator.
-The patient's ABG results demonstrate a PaCO2 of 50mmHg and a HCO3- of 12mEq/L. Which best describes this patient's condition?
+A patient is admitted to the ICU due to respiratory failure and is now on the ventilator.
+The nurse notes that the patient's PaCO2 is high and the pH is low.
+Which is true about this patient's ABG?

-[WRONG] This patient's acid base disorder is compensated [WRONG] This patient's acid base disorder is corrected [WRONG] This patient's acid base disorder is both compensated and corrected [RIGHT] This patient'sacid base disorder is neither compensated nor corrected [WRONG] This patient's acid base disorder is compensated but not corrected
+[WRONG] This patient's acid base disorder is caused by a metabolic problem [WRONG] This patient's acid base disorder is being compensated by the respiratory system [RIGHT] This patient'sacid base disorder is caused by a respiratory problem [WRONG] This patient's acid base disorder is fully compensated

 # ~Question 11
 What is partial compensation?

-[RIGHT] The primary disorder continues and the opposing system begins to adjust (partially or completely) [WRONG] The primary disorder is repaired: all acid base parameters return to normal
+[RIGHT] The primary disorder continues, the opposing system begins to adjust, and the pH is abnormal [WRONG] The primary disorder is corrected: all acid base parameters return to normal

 # Steps to Acid Base Interpretation